 Master of Science in Criminal Justice

+Albany State University offers a Master of Science degree in Criminal Justice delivered both face-to-face and fully online.
 The M.S. degree program is designed to prepare students for professional careers within the criminal justice system and related fields.
 Theoretical, methodological and philosophical understanding of the criminal justice system is stressed during the matriculation process.
 As a result, students are well-prepared for careers in criminal justice and related fields.
-Those seeking advanced graduate education beyond the Master’s degree level will be able to compete successfully with graduates from other schools and disciplines.

 The philosophy and objectives embraced by the Criminal Justice Department are to educate students in such a way to channel their talents and capabilities toward the enrichment of the Community, state and the nation.
 Embracing this idea, the Department strives toward the broad-based development of the individual to meet the technological and legal complexities of a modern democratic society.